Fair Representation in Parliamentary Summaries: Measuring and Mitigating Inclusion Bias: Background

-Summary evaluation methods have been developed to automatically assess how effectively a summary captures the important content of a longer text while remaining concise, coherent, and faithful to the source material.
-Early work in this area has focused on explicit overlaps between the summary and the source material. \textit{ROUGE} \cite{lin2004rouge} measures n-gram \textit{recall} -- the proportion of n-grams in the summary that were present in the source material.
+Evaluation methods for text summarisation have been developed to automatically assess how effectively a summary captures the important content of a longer text while remaining concise, coherent, and faithful to the source material.
+Traditional approaches have focused on explicit overlaps between the summary and the source material. \textit{ROUGE} \cite{lin2004rouge} measures n-gram \textit{recall} -- the proportion of n-grams in the summary that were present in the source material.
 Similarly, \textit{BLEU} \cite{papineni2002bleu} measures the \textit{precision} of the n-grams in the summary compared to the source.
-As these methods rely on n-grams comparisons, they require that the summary text contains exact matches with the source text, and as a result, they penalise paraphrased or \textit{abstractive} summaries.
+As these methods rely on n-grams comparisons, they require that the summary text contains exact matches with the source text.
+As a result, they penalise paraphrased or \textit{abstractive} summaries, such as those generated by modern LLM-driven summarisation methods.
 Moreover, such measures have previously been shown to correlate poorly with human judgments of summaries \cite{nenkova2006summarization}.

 To evaluate abstractive summaries, embedding-based similarity measures have been developed to address the semantic limitations of the earlier methods that relied on n-gram overlap.
 For example, \textit{BERTScore} \cite{zhang2020bert} measures \textit{precision} and \textit{recall} separately, by comparing the semantic similarity of tokens in the summary and source material.
 Specifically, a high \textit{BERTScore} precision ($P_{\text{BERT}}$) indicates that each token/term in the summary is a strong semantic match for a token in the source (indicating a low level of added information or hallucination).
 Conversely, a high recall ($R_{\text{BERT}}$) indicates that tokens/terms in the source are all matched by tokens in the summary -- indicating that the summary covers the content in the original document.
 More recent work has explored \textit{factual consistency} as an evaluation criterion, which considers whether a summary accurately conveys the meaning of the source text without introducing contradictions \cite{wang2020fact}.
 Such approaches have been applied in the context of question answering (QA) \cite{scialom2021questeval} and natural language inference (NLI) \cite{falke2019ranking}.
 However, their effectiveness relies heavily on the quality of the underlying QA and NLI models.